hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 the server.

-The server forwards the attestation evidence to the verifier, obtains the attestation result and checks it is acceptable according to its local policy.
+The server forwards the attestation evidence to the verifier, obtains the attestation result and checks that it is acceptable according to its local policy.
 The evidence verification combined with the verification of the CertificateVerify signature provide confirmation that the presented cryptographic identity is bound to the platform identity, and that the platform is trustworthy.

 If successful, the server proceeds with the application layer protocol exchange.
 If, for some reason, the attestation result is not satisfactory